jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 Inside the method, it returns the value of `self.results[item]`, which retrieves the element at the specified index or key from the `results` attribute of the object.

 ### Method **`summary_frame`** Overview
-The method `summary_frame` takes no arguments and returns the results of a statistical analysis as a multi-index dataframe.
+The method `summary_frame` is a function that returns the results of a statistical analysis as a multi-index dataframe.

-The method iterates over the keys in the `self.results` dictionary, which contains the statistical results for different effects.
-For each key, it creates a copy of the 'stat' dataframe and adds a new column called 'Effect' with the value of the key.
+The function iterates over the keys in the `self.results` dictionary and creates a temporary dataframe `tmp` by copying the 'stat' key from the dictionary.
+It then adds a new column 'Effect' to the temporary dataframe with the value of the current key.

-The resulting dataframes are appended to a list called `df`.
-After iterating over all the keys, the method concatenates the dataframes in `df` along the row axis using `pd.concat`.
+The temporary dataframe is then appended to a list `df`.
+After iterating over all the keys, the list of dataframes is concatenated along the axis 0 to create a single dataframe `df`.

-The resulting dataframe is then set with a multi-index, where the first level is 'Effect' and the second level is 'index'.
-The method sets the names of the index levels to 'Effect' and 'Statistic' respectively using `df.index.set_names`.
+The index of the dataframe is set to be a multi-index with levels 'Effect' and 'index'.
+The names of the index levels are set to 'Effect' and 'Statistic' respectively.

-Finally, the method returns the resulting dataframe.
+Finally, the function returns the resulting dataframe.

 #### **Method Details**
 The code defines a method called `summary_frame` that returns the results as a multi-index dataframe.